Give PWDs more job opportunities

 What you need to know:

-Our view: Although the recruitment diversity is long overdue, we applaud the Justice Kabiito-led Commission for thinking of employing People with Disabilities (PWDs) in the Judiciary.
+Although the recruitment diversity is long overdue, we applaud the Justice Kabiito-led commission for thinking of employing people with disabilities in the Judiciary.

 This week, we reported about the first ever appointed visually impaired Grade One Magistrate, breaking a tradition of not employing visually impaired Ugandans to preside over cases in the Judiciary.